 Time has stood still in this charming colonial town where you can stroll the streets and marvel at the Portuguese architecture that was constructed in the late 1500s.
 Serving as a base for the Portuguese, this city has survived the rise and fall of gold, coffee, and slavery.

 Designed in classic colonial style, the streets form a massive grid of cobblestoned streets that make navigation easy.
 What sticks out the most is the colorful doors and small artisan shops.

 Be sure to have your camera ready as you roam, there are photo opportunities at every corner.

 Things we did in Paraty:

 - City Tour: Every day you have the option of joining a free walking tour of the city that leaves from the main square.
 You’ll visit the churches of the city, have iconic buildings pointed out and learn the history of the city over 2 hours.
-Tours depart daily, expect Wednesdays, at 10:30am and 5pm, rain or shine.
+Tours depart daily, except Wednesdays, at 10:30 AM and 5 PM, rain or shine.

 Where to stay in Paraty

 With the city being so walkable, there really isn’t a bad place to stay.
 That being said, our accommodation was located outside of the historical center.

 With the city being a focal point for visitors, the streets can be crowded and loud.
 So while we were at first not thrilled about the location of our pousada, we learned that it was actually the perfect solution.